illinois-cs241/assignment-docs/savvy_scheduler.md

 ### gtdoyield

 This function is a wrapper around the internal function gtyield and might perform a context switch to another thread.
-The return value will be true if a context switch occured and false otherwise.
+The return value will be true if a context switch occurred and false otherwise.
 The argument is not important, so long as it is not -1 or SIGALRM.

 ### gtcurrjob